Bedrock-OSS/bedrock-wiki-legacy/concepts/components-events-groups.md

 # Component groups

 Component groups should be thought of as `folders` for components.
-The group components together and can be added or removed using `events` to create custom game-play.
+They group components together, and can be added or removed using `events` to create custom game-play.

 Here is an example: